Dynamic pricing: Retail

 Supermarkets often use dynamic pricing strategies to manage perishable inventory, such as fresh produce and meat products, that have a limited shelf life.
 By adjusting prices based on factors like expiration dates and current inventory levels, retailers can minimize waste and maximize revenue.
 Additionally, the widespread adoption of electronic shelf labels in grocery stores has made it easier to implement dynamic pricing strategies in real-time, enabling retailers to respond quickly to changing market conditions and consumer preferences.
-These labels also makes it easier for grocery stores to markup high demand items (e.g. making it more expensive to purchase ice in warmer weather).
+These labels also make it easier for grocery stores to mark up high demand items (e.g. making it more expensive to purchase ice in warmer weather).

 Theme parks

 Theme parks have also recently adopted this pricing model.
 Disneyland and Disney World adapted this practice in 2016, and Universal Studios followed suit.
 Since the supply of parks is limited and new rides cannot be added based on the surge of demand, the model followed by theme parks in regards to dynamic pricing resembles that followed by the hotel industry.
 During summertime, when demand is rather inelastic, the parks charge higher prices, whereas ticket prices in winter are less expensive.